hanbaowang/bilibili-video-sync/README.md

     - [ ] generate could weather others can control or not
 - [ ] once joining following others' progress
 - [ ] options page for configuring server
+- [ ] select server considering with latency

 ## player APIs